https-github-com-datacy-rl/data_squad/README.md

-# data_squad
+# data_navigator
-A repository to learn python and collaborate on data-related projects.
+The repository for Data Navigator team of Datacy's internship and training.